 If you’re interested in natural health and immunity, you’ve definitely heard the terms immune stimulating and immune modulating on my blog and elsewhere.
-Knowledge is power so I’m going to break down what these (and related) terms mean and how they relate to your health.
+Knowledge is power, so I’m going to break down what these (and related) terms mean and how they relate to your health.
 After the definitions, I dive into some of the most asked questions in the Dr. Green Mom community.

-- Immunostimulating refers to a medicine that stimulates some part of the immune system.
+Medicine that stimulates some part of the immune system.
 Vaccines are a classic example of an immunostimulating medicine.
 In herbal medicine, Echinacea is considered both an immunostimulant and immunomodulator.

 There’s overlap between the first three categories.
-For example echinacea, as mentioned above, is immunomodulating and immunostimulant.
+For example, echinacea, as mentioned above, is immunomodulating and immunostimulant.
 Elderberry is considered an immunomodulator and an immune tonic.

 Elderberry And Cytokine Storms – What Is The Connection?

 Early in the pandemic, there was concern that using elderberry could possibly cause or worsen one of the most serious complications of COVID-19: the cytokine storm.

 The reason for this caution is that elderberry supplementation can increase the production of some of the pro-inflammatory cytokines that are involved in the cytokine storm.

 However, it turns out that the caution was unnecessary, two years into the pandemic and there is still no evidence that elderberry causes or worsens cytokine storms.

 Some researchers believe that this is because elderberry supplementation also increases anti-inflammatory cytokines and has an overall immunomodulatory rather than immunostimulating effect.

 Can Immunostimulants Like Vaccines Make Allergies Worse?